ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 *PDF Values Are Not Probabilities*

 For continuous random variables, the probability of the variable taking any exact value, $P(X = x)$, is always 0.
-Instead, the PDF, denoted as $ f(x)$, represents the density of probability around that point, not the probability itself.
+Instead, the PDF, denoted as$ f(x)$, represents the density of probability around that point, not the probability itself.

 *Probability from a PDF*